-- Students may not exceed 180 calendar days on LOA within a continuous 12 month period (not applicable to military students). - Students in the VN program, AOS degree programs, and ADN program will not be eligible for LOA during the first term of the program. - If an LOA occurs anytime during a module or course in progress, students will be required to retake those courses in their entirety.
-Students will receive a W grade for such module or courses. (not applicable to military students) - Students will not be eligible for any financial aid while on LOA and may be required to complete additional financial aid documents. - Students who fail to return from LOA on the scheduled date will be dismissed from the program.
-This may impact a student's loan repayment obligations. (not applicable to military students) - Students making tuition payments to the College remain under that obligation during a LOA. - If a student who has received Title IV loans fails to return from a LOA, the Federal loan grace period begins retroactively from the date the leave began (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs). - If students do not return following the LOA period, the College must apply its refund policy in accordance with state and federal guidelines (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs).. - The Department of Veterans Affairs will be notified immediately if a Veterans Affairs student is granted a LOA. - Serious injury or illness: - Student must provide medical documentation or attestation stating the student is unable to attend
+- There must be a reasonable expectation that the student will return from the LOA in the period indicated, in order for a LOA to be granted.
+The student will be informed, in writing, of the decision to grant or deny the request for LOA by the Director of Education. - Students should know their financial responsibility prior to taking an LOA. - Students may not exceed 180 calendar days on LOA within a continuous 12 month period (not applicable to military students). - Students in the VN program, AOS degree programs, and ADN program will not be eligible for LOA during the first term of the program. - If an LOA occurs anytime during a module or course in progress, students will be required to retake those courses in their entirety.
+Students will receive a W grade for such module or courses (not applicable to military students). - Students will not be eligible for any financial aid while on LOA and may be required to complete additional financial aid documents. - Students who fail to return from LOA on the scheduled date will be dismissed from the program.
+This may impact a student's loan repayment obligations (not applicable to military students). - Students making tuition payments to the College remain under that obligation during a LOA. - If a student who has received Title IV loans fails to return from a LOA, the Federal loan grace period begins retroactively from the date the leave began (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs). - If students do not return following the LOA period, the College must apply its refund policy in accordance with state and federal guidelines (see above Effect of Leave of Absence on Student Financial Aid for Degree Programs). - The Department of Veterans Affairs will be notified immediately if a Veterans Affairs student is granted a LOA. - Class size limitations: the Vocational Nursing program may deny LOA requests in the second term of the program at the discretion of the